 - Easy to install: Free float, double sided taped, or TPO Adhesive

 - Polyester scrim reinforced: Unlike polyvinyl sheeting that uncontrollably expands and contracts with temperature swings, Garage Grip can handle all weather conditions

 Where to Buy?

-Products can be found on Amazon in the sizes below.
-They just launched this product so there were no reviews at the time this article was written.
+Products can be found directly at Garage Grip.
 Depending on the size of rollout mat you go for, you can expect to pay between $2.50-$4.00 per square foot.
 For the quality you receive, our reviewers rank this product high on value.

 If you are struggling with a dowdy looking concrete floor in your garage, but your budget is tight, simply sealing your concrete floor with concrete floor sealer is an affordable option that might be enough to make a difference.

 The sealer itself will ward off future stains, while the slight sheen in the sealer can make your floors look that little bit fresher and more stylish.

 You will need to choose between a solvent-based and a water-based sealer.
 The former offers the best protection and will last longer, but the latter releases fewer chemicals into the air, so it is worth considering if your garage is not well ventilated.

 While concrete sealer is an affordable and easy DIY option, there are a few cons to bear in mind: the resulting floor can be slippery.
 Since this is not a long-term solution, the floor will need to be resealed every few years.